smartcontractkit/solana-prediction-game/README.md

 <div align="center">

-# `Chainlink Prediction Game`
+# `Blockchain Prediction Game`

-This Project is a utilize [`moralis`](https://github.com/MoralisWeb3/Moralis-JS-SDK) and [`chainlink`](https://chain.link/) to demostrates how to build a simple Solana DeFi Dashboard App.
+This Project is a utilize [`moralis`](https://github.com/MoralisWeb3/Moralis-JS-SDK) and [`chainlink`](https://chain.link/) to demostrates how to build a simple Prediction Game using Solana.
 This project works on both Solana Mainnet Beta, Testnet & Devnet.
+This is based of the the boilerplate [`solana-defi-dashboard`](https://github.com/YosephKS/solana-defi-dashboard)

 </div>